chrisgilbertjr/spring/README.md

 __MAC OSX:__ Mac will also be supported once the UNIX build is working.
 You can use Cmake if you like, but i will be adding an xcode project in the future.
 I will also have to update some OpenGL code in order for demos to be ran, so this might take a while longer.

+# Demos
+There are a few demos and more will be added over time.
+I will be added some to showcase the functionality of the engine.
+The demo API is also not well documented, as it was not intended for realtime use.
+Because of this, the documentation is very sparse.

 # Documentation
 At the moment, the only place to get documentation on the code is the code itself.
 I will be working on getting doxygen documentation setup and included with the project once builds for all platforms are complete.